E - Building a website

 Tipp: The custom CSS will overwrite the Config CSS in most cases since it will be loaded and executed after the Config CSS.
 This requires the same specifity though.
 Keeping the preset CSS inside the Config CSS unaltered and clean will make maintenance much easier later on.

 Change the color scheme

 To change colors we can go to our Website Theme Settings under Design > Theme Settings or [Ctrl + Alt + Y] and find the Primary Color, Secondary color and Default color to replace colors.
 Custom colors can be set up as well.
 All the settings are automatically placed and updated in the Config CSS early in the CSS.
 Keep in mind that all presets use these standard color variables.
 The primary color is usually the main brand color, as used in logos.
 We want it to be a soothing dark olive green for our primary color and a brownish grey for our secondary color.
 The default color is used mainly for body texts, so we keep it rather dark.

 Adjusting the navigation

-Our example business focuses on some details about the restaurant, the drinks, a small gallery and contact information.
+Our example business focuses on some details about the spa, their offers, a wellness & spa, the membership and contact information.
 Thus we only need these in our navigation.
 To edit our main menu you can double-click it or select it and hit [ENTER].
 A settings panel will appear on the left side of the screen.
 Here we can adjust the appearance of the menu as well as its items, the flex-settings, animations, markup & style and some more settings.
 For now it suffices to edit our menu items.